 A Bill to provide for a statutory definition of bullying at work; to make provision relating to bullying at work, including to enable claims relating to workplace bullying to be considered by an employment tribunal; to provide for a Respect at Work Code to set minimum standards for positive and respectful work environments; to give powers to the Equalities and Human Rights Commission to investigate workplaces and organisations where there is evidence of a culture of, or multiple incidents of, bullying and to take enforcement action; and for connected purposes.

-The Bill would create a legal definition of bullying at work and allow bullying-related claims to be heard in an employment tribunal.
-It also introduces a Respect at Work Code with minimum standards for a positive and respectful workplace, and gives the Equality and Human Rights Commission powers to investigate and enforce action where bullying culture or incidents are found.
+This Bill would create a statutory definition of bullying at work and allow bullying-related claims to be heard by an employment tribunal.
+It would also require a Respect at Work Code with minimum standards for positive and respectful workplaces, and give the Equality and Human Rights Commission powers to investigate workplaces with bullying cultures and to take enforcement action.
+It aims to improve workplace behaviour and protection for staff.

 Generated 21 February 2026